CodeIgniter-Chinese/codeigniter4-user-guide/source/concepts/autoloader.rst

 	$psr4 = [
 		'App'         => APPPATH,
-		'CodeIgniter' => BASEPATH,
+		'CodeIgniter' => SYSTEMPATH,
 	];

 The key of each row is the namespace itself.
 This does not need a trailing slash.
-If you use double-quotes to define the array, be sure to escape the backwards slash.
+If you use double-quotes to define the array, be sure to escape the backward slash.
 That means that it would be ``My\\App``, not ``My\App``.
 The value is the location to the directory the classes can be found in.
 They should have a trailing slash.

 By default, the application folder is namespace to the ``App`` namespace.
 While you are not forced to namespace the controllers, libraries, or models in the application directory, if you do, they will be found under the ``App`` namespace.
-You may change this namespace by editing the **/application/Config/Constants.php** file and setting the new namespace value under the ``APP_NAMESPACE`` setting::
+You may change this namespace by editing the **/app/Config/Constants.php** file and setting the new namespace value under the ``APP_NAMESPACE`` setting::

 	define('APP_NAMESPACE', 'App');